 At first glance, The Bear House Inn appears to be simply a beautifully renovated, modern hotel that is ideal for a relaxing night away in beautiful New England.
 However, there is something else that lurks behind the facade.

 The building actually dates back to 1833 and guests and employees alike have reported a wealth of paranormal activity including objects moving by themselves and doors slamming with no explanation!

 7 - Tilton Inn, TiltonBook a Room

 The Tilton Inn dates back to 1875 and it is sometimes known by the name ‘The 1875 Inn’ in reference to this.
-It is thought to be one of the most haunted hotels in New Hampshire, something that can perhaps be blamed on the fact that there has been 3 major fires in the property over the years.
+It is thought to be one of the most haunted hotels in New Hampshire, something that can perhaps be blamed on the fact that there have been 3 major fires in the property over the years.

-It was during one of these fires that a 12 year old girl named Laura lost her life.
+It was during one of these fires that a 12-year-old girl named Laura lost her life.
 It is said that she never left and guests have spotted her apparition around the hotel.

 6 - Three Chimneys Inn, DurhamSpend the Night